 When I first hit Paris to walk for Givenchy, I was nineteen and you couldn’t tell me squat.
 So when I saw that cabaret chanteuse Sherry Rogers was in town performing, I invited some of the crew to her show.
 She’s my cousin, you see.
 But then I got grand.
 I sent a note backstage that I was in the audience and would love to visit and say hello.
 She replied, “Dinner plans.
-Sorry,” and broke my face.
-But Sherry wasn’t feeling me or anyone from the Bronx.
-I knew that.
-Bitch didn’t even come home for her brother’s funeral.
+Sorry.”
+Broke.
+My.
+Face.
+Sherry wasn’t feeling me or anyone from the Bronx.
+Bitch didn’t even come home for her mother’s funeral.
 Okay?
-Years later, though, she had the balls to send me a note backstage after a Versace show.
-She wants to bring her granddaughter back who’s “dying to meet her supermodel cousin”.
-You know I had to drag her.
+Years later though, she had the balls to send a note backstage to me after a Versace show.
+She and her granddaughter were there and she wrote, “my baby is dying to meet her supermodel cousin.”
+You know I had to drag her, right?
 How could I resist?
-I wrote — “Sorry diva.
+I wrote back— “Sorry diva.
 Dinner plans—”